UniMath/agda-unimath/src/metric-spaces/isometric-equivalent-premetric-spaces.lagda.md

   (A B : Premetric-Space l1 l2)
   where

-  equiv-isometric-eq-equiv-Premetric-Space :
+  equiv-isometry-eq-equiv-Premetric-Space :
-    isometric-eq-Premetric-Space A B ≃ isometric-equiv-Premetric-Space A B equiv-isometric-eq-equiv-Premetric-Space =
+    isometry-eq-Premetric-Space A B ≃ isometry-equiv-Premetric-Space A B equiv-isometry-eq-equiv-Premetric-Space =
     equiv-Σ
       ( λ e → is-isometry-Premetric-Space A B (map-equiv e)) ( equiv-univalence)